H34TB145T/Searchy/README.md

 # Searchy

-This little piece of browserSearch file is just for my Python scripting practice.
+This work is just for my Python scripting practice.
 So, please don't take this as seriously!
 But if I feel like adding new features, I would.

 So, this script basically search user's input keywords on Google, YouTube, Spotify and Lyrics.
 You can choose where you want to search.